LOPT: Learning Optimal Pigovian Tax in Sequential Social Dilemmas: Externality in MARL

-A typical example called ``Prisoner's Dilemma" is proposed in Figure~\ref{fig:Prisoner‘s dilemma}, where the two captured prisoners must choose to cooperate or defeat.
-From the original payoff matrix shown in Figure~\ref{fig:original_payoff}, although both of them choosing to cooperate will lead to the best results, choosing to defeat is the dominant action based on each agent's self-interest.
-Therefore, these two agents will drop into the result with the lowest social welfare.
-Eventually, the Prisoner's Dilemma is caused by the difference between private and social costs.
-Thus, the externality is naturally suitable to describe such a situation as each agent does not have access to the negative externality from their actions.
-This way, we calculate their externality by \eqref{eq:externality_in_MARL} and then get the Optimal Pigovian Tax reward shaping by \eqref{eq:shaping}.
-Thus, the new payoff matrix after tax shown in Figure~\ref{fig:payoff_after_tax} is received.
-From the payoff matrix after tax, the dominant action based on each agent's self-interest becomes ``Cooperate.''
-By internalizing the externality within Optimal Pigovian Tax reward shaping, the social dilemma in ``Prisoner's Dilemma'' can be solved.
+The Prisoner's Dilemma, a classic example of a social dilemma, is illustrated in Figure~\ref{fig:Prisoner‘s dilemma}.
+In this scenario, two agents must independently choose between cooperation and defection.
+While the payoff matrix in Figure~\ref{fig:original_payoff} shows that mutual cooperation maximizes collective welfare, defection remains the dominant strategy for each agent under self-interested reasoning.
+This misalignment between individual rationality and social welfare leads to an outcome with the lowest utility.
+The core of the Prisoner’s Dilemma lies in the divergence between private incentives and social costs, which can be captured by the concept of externalities.
+Each agent neglects the negative externality their actions impose on the other.
+By quantifying these externalities through Equation~\ref{eq:externality_in_MARL} and applying Optimal Pigovian Tax reward shaping as defined in Equation~\ref{eq:shaping}, we transform the payoff structure into the revised matrix shown in Figure~\ref{fig:payoff_after_tax}.
+In this modified matrix, the dominant strategy shifts to "Cooperate," demonstrating that by internalizing externalities via Optimal Pigovian Tax reward shaping, the social dilemma inherent in the Prisoner’s Dilemma can be resolved.